 A crisis (mental health crisis, psychiatric crisis) happens when someone feels they are in danger because of a mental health difficulty.
 For example, extreme depression that causes someone to have suicidal thoughts or attempt suicide is a crisis.
-Sometimes being in a

 An extreme state is a kind of altered state that causes distress and may result in a crisis.
 Psychosis is an example of an extreme state.